 Additionally, it can also create mental changes in people suffering from mental disorders such as mania.Read our article on WHEY PROTEIN SIDE EFFECTS to know make sure that you are consuming it in the recommended way.

 A typical diet contains about 3 to 6 grams of glutamine in it.
 If you decide to take this supplements, be aware of what your present diet consists of.
 High-protein, animal-based diet already contains a good amount of glutamine in it.
 Adding a dose to of supplements it may result in a generous addition of glutamine to the the body than what it naturally craves.
 However, if you are consuming a plant-based diet with low protein content in it, then you may benefit from taking supplements that might help meet out your body requirements.

 It would be a good idea to start with a small dose of 5 grams per day and notice how it changes your body before taking larger doses.
 You can also increase glutamine intake by simply adding some of the glutamine-rich foods to your diet.
 Some of the sources of glutamine are lentils, beans, peas, spinach, tofu, cabbage, chicken, fish and dairy.

 glutamine have essential amino acid required for the smooth functioning of the body.
 It performs many vital functions in the body.

 When the body fails to produce enough amount of glutamine required in times of injury or illness, it is beneficial to support the body by consuming glutamine through supplements.

-In times of health and when the body is functioning as normal, consuming glutamine supplements could reduce muscle soreness and revitalise the body after a workout.
-However, It is not shown to provide other benefits such as strength building and muscle growth.
+In times of health and when the body functioning as normal, consuming this could reduce muscle soreness and revitalise the body after a workout.
+However, It does not shown to provide other benefits such as strength building and muscle growth.

 If you decide to take glutamine supplements, consult with your doctor and make sure you take the right dosage and be aware of the side effects.